More info soon here!

 Stephanie Hingston

-Stephanie Hingston has over 10 years’ experience of working in data collection at the Bank of England.
-She leads the Digital Reporting team who takes responsibility for the technical definition of regulatory and statistical data collections, typically collected in a XBRL or XML format.
-This team is responsible for the publication of the Bank of England Banking, Insurance and Statistics Data Point Models and XBRL taxonomies.
+Stephanie has 10 years’ experience of working in data collection at the Bank of England.
+She leads the Digital Reporting team who take responsibility for the technical definition of regulatory and statistical data collections, typically collected in a XBRL or XML format.
+Her team is responsible for the publication of the Bank of England Banking, Insurance and Statistics Data Point Models and XBRL taxonomies.

 Stephanie enjoys engaging with stakeholders, from across the Bank and industry, to ensure data collections are well defined with a focus on data quality.
-She embeds a culture of continuous improvement and is excited about the journey the Bank is on to transform data collection with a vision that ‘Regulators get the data they need to fulfil their mission, at the lowest possible cost to industry.’
+She truly embed a culture of continuous improvement and excited about the journey the Bank is on to transform data collection with a vision that ‘Regulators get the data they need to fulfill their mission, at the lowest possible cost to industry.’

 Varlam Ebanoidze